-1 7

-S. Qualification/ Management reply

-No. Observation

-1. The composition of the Board of Directors was not in compliance with the Para 3.1.4 of the DPE Guidelines on Corporate Governance upto 6 th October, 2017 as the Board of Directors of the Company did not have requisite number of Independent directors on its Board.
-As per Article 34 of the Articles of Association of the Company read with Ministry of Corporate Affairs notification dated 5th June 2015, the Independent Directors on the Board of the Company are to be appointed by the President of India.
+Qualification management reply Observation The composition of the Board of Directors was not in compliance with the Para 3.1.4 of the DPE Guidelines on Corporate Governance upto 6 th October, 2017 as the Board of Directors of the Company did not have requisite number of Independent directors on its Board.
+As per Article 34 of the Articles of Association of the Company read with Ministry of Corporate Affairs notification dated 5 th June 2015, the Independent Directors on the Board of the Company are to be appointed by the President of India.
 The matter regarding appointment of Independent Directors was regularly pursued with the Administrative Ministry i.e. Ministry of Power.
 During the financial year 2017-18, three Independent Directors viz.
 Shri Jugal Kishore Mohapatra, Prof. Nalini Kant Jha and Shri Bhagwat Prasad had joined the Board as additional directors of the Company w.e.f.
-October 7, 2017 pursuant to the orders received from Ministry of Power
+October 7, 2017 The composition of the Board of Directors was not in compliance with the Para 3.1.4 of the DPE Guidelines on Corporate Governance upto 6 th October, 2017 as the Board of Directors of the Company did not have requisite number of Independent directors on its

-S. No. Qualification/ Observation Management reply 2.
-During the year 2017-18 the Company has spent only ' 38.55 crores towards Corporate Social Responsibility as against ' 59.52 crores to be spent pursuant to the provisions of Section 135 of the Companies Act, 2013.
-The expenditure on CSR & SD activities during the financial year 2017-18 was 38.55 crore as against the required amount of 59.52 crore, under the Companies Act, 2013.
+S. Qualification/ Management reply No. Observation 2.
+During the year 2017-18 the Company has spent only ₹ 38.55 crores towards Corporate Social Responsibility as against ₹ 59.52 crores to be spent pursuant to the provisions of Section 135 of the Companies Act, 2013.
+The expenditure on CSR & SD activities during the financial year 2017-18 was ₹ 38.55 crore as against the required amount of ₹ 59.52 crore, under the Companies Act, 2013.
 The expenditure of requisite amount could not be made due to various reasons such as law and order problems in Jammu & Kashmir region, spillover of works and payments, which were under different stages of tendering, work award and release of final balance payments, etc. 3.
-The Company has made the payment of sum of ' 40,000/- to one of the Independent director as honorarium for attending the Departmental Promotion Committee meeting (one level below the Board).
-The necessary approval towards this payment has not been obtained pursuant to the Article 34(b) of the Articles of Association of the Company from the Competent Authority during the period under review. ' 40,000 was inadvertently paid during the financial year 2017-18.
+The Company has made the payment of sum of ₹ 40,000/- to one of the Independent director as honorarium for attending the Departmental Promotion Committee meeting (one level below the Board).
+The necessary approval towards this payment has not been obtained pursuant to the Article 34(b) of the Articles of Association of the Company from the Competent Authority during the period under review. ₹ 40,000 was inadvertently paid during the financial year 2017-18.
 On coming to notice, the amount has been refunded by the Director during the current financial year.